Claualvarez/ECCB2020/Searching.md

     To save some time, we pre-calculated the same search, the results can be found [here](https://toolkit.tuebingen.mpg.de/jobs/Q60AX2).

-**3. Examine the results**
+**3. Examine the results** \
-     Compare the PDB codes of the hits list to the results obtained in the previous exercise (Information-driven search).
+     Compare the PDB codes of the hits list to the results obtained in the previous exercise (Information-driven search).\
+     Are there any new possible homologs?

 - By structure similarity:
   - [PDBeFold](https://www.ebi.ac.uk/msd-srv/ssm/)